LLNL/H5Z-ZFP/docs/direct.rst

 data a second time named ``zfparr_direct`` using a direct write.
 Then, the ``h5diff`` tool is used to compare the data in the original and direct datasets.

+Note that in order for consumers to work as normal, the producer must set dataset *creation* properties as it ordinarily would using the H5Z-ZFP_ filter.
+In the call to ``H5Dchunk_write``, the caller indicates to the HDF5 library not to invoke the filter via the ``filters`` mask argument.

 .. _direct: https://portal.hdfgroup.org/display/HDF5/H5D_WRITE_CHUNK